 A business line of credit gives you revolving credit—you can repay it and then use it again—so you won’t have to reapply whenever you have cash flow issues like you would with a merchant cash advance.

 Plus, the relatively low interest and fees on a line of credit make it a better deal APR-wise than a merchant cash advance.
-And an LOC actually builds your credit, so you can get approved for the best business loans in the future.
+And an LOC actually builds your credit, so you can get approved for better business financing in the future.

 Merchant cash advance providers pitch MCAs as an easy way to get the money you need even with bad credit—but that’s only part of the truth.